raspberrypilearning/generic-api-registering-twitter/en/step_1.md

 ### Copy your credentials

-- The best way to store your credentials is to keep them on your computer in **JSON** format.
+- The best way to store your credentials is to keep them on your computer as a **JSON** file.

 *[JSON]: A lightweight format to exchange data between computers.